 MARCIA ROCK, producer/director/writer, is an author and three-time Emmy award winning independent documentary producer.
 Her work covers international dilemmas, women’s issues as well as personal perspectives.
 She recently completed two films and a short on veterans.
-Warriors Return focuses on the struggle of Navajo veterans with Post Traumatic Stress by Navajo veterans and SERVICE: When Women Come Marching Home, a documentary on the issues women vets face when transitioning from military to civilian life.
+Warriors Return focuses on the struggle of Navajo veterans with Post Traumatic Stress and SERVICE: When Women Come Marching Home, reveals the issues women vets face when transitioning from military to civilian life.
 It won a NY Emmy.
 Both aired on PBS stations.
 Soldiers Period was a response by women veterans to the claim that they can’t serve in elite combat forces because of PMS and had Buzzfeed and social media distribution.

 Her documentary on the women of Northern Ireland, Daughters of the Troubles: Belfast Stories won the American Women in Radio and Television Grand Award and Documentary Award; The Association of Women Journalists, Vivian Castleberry Award for Television; the Chris Award, 1st Place in the Columbus International Film & Video Festival; the Bronze Medal from Worldfest Houston; and the Silver Apple from the National Educational Media Network.
 It was chosen for the Cork Film Festival, the Women in Film Festival Dublin and the Southern Circuit Lecture Tour of four southern states.
 It aired in Ireland, Northern Ireland, Spain, Canada and on PBS stations in New York, Boston, Philadelphia, Washington D.C., Los Angeles, Detroit, Milwaukee and Denver.

-Rock has produced three major documentaries on Ireland and Irish Americans: McSorley’s New York, a documentary essay that chronicles the history of New York’s Irish immigrant community and the role McSorley’s Ale House has played in the cultural and political life of the City.
-It won a New York Emmy in 1987.
+Rock has produced three major documentaries on Ireland and Irish Americans: McSorley’s New York, a documentary essay that chronicles the history of New York’s Irish immigrant community and won a New York Emmy in 1987.
 Sons of Derry (1992) profiles two men in Northern Ireland working to overcome the bitterness of the past.
 It won the Bronze Medal from the New York International Program Festival (1993).
-No Irish Need Apply (1993) is and historical tour with writer Peter Quinn of 1860s New York based on the scenes set in his novel, Banished Children of Eve.
+No Irish Need Apply (1993) is an historical tour with writer Peter Quinn of 1860s New York based on the scenes set in his novel, Banished Children of Eve.